abhi123dev/SOC-PID-57-2025/README.md

 - Practiced problems of above topics

 ### Week 4 – Introduction to React
 - Set up a React project using Vite
+- Created a Dice game using reusable components and props

+### Week 5 - Talwind And React
+- Learned about Talwind
+- Created an e-commerce website (only frontend) using React Vite and Tailwind CSS